Gracqenu/medgetrainer/README.md

 - World
 - Tools
 - Dolly
-    - Save/load state
+    - Save/load state (checkpoint and load)
     - God mode
     - Fly mode
-    - KG tool
+    - KG tool (do kickglitch perfectly on 1 frame you can do every time two kickglitches on one wall)
-    - Beamer tool
+    - Beamer tool (it’s Beamer but do every time perfectly)
-    - Strang tool
+    - Strang tool (bhop)
-    - Level Streamer
+    - Level Streamer (you can load level by clicking for example edge_p_2)
     - Dolly (Character Recorder)
     ## credits from creator https://github.com/btbd/mmultiplayer